Client contact: +44 330 818 3103 [email protected]

 What are the benefits of UX writing?

-Marketing departments with UX Writers on their teams have a leg up on their competition.
+Marketing departments with UX writers on their teams have a leg up on their competition.
 Indeed, this skill is a real advantage for end users but also for companies.

-Accompany the user in his journey
+Accompany the user in their journey

 • usability;